pandichef/pdexplorer/README.md

 - Allowing for namespace abbreviations for both commands and variable names
 - Employing two types of column names: Variable name are concise and used for programming.
 Variable labels are verbose and used for presentation.
-- Packages are imported lazily e.g., `import torch` is loaded only when it's first used by a command.
+- Packages are imported lazily e.g., `import statsmodels` is loaded only when it's first used by a command.
 This ensures that `from pdexplorer import *` runs quickly.

 ## Examples